mndillon/toki-pona-nanpa-linja-n/README.md

 - To represent a multi-digit number in a cartouche just concatenate the single digit representations
 - Latin nanpa-linja-n numeric proper name: ...jese...
-- Numeric Cartouche [... jo en seli en ...]
+- Numeric Cartouche [... jo e seli e ...]
 - Abbreviated Cartouche: [... jo seli ...]
 - Abbreviation #~: ...JS...
 - A long nanpa-linja-n proper name will usually be split into separate words at numeric punctuation